-On the morning of December 1, 1988, a multi-denominational group of approximately seventy women approached Jerusalem’s Kotel (Western Wall) with a Torah scroll to conduct a halakhic (according to Jewish law) women’s prayer service.
-As no provisions for Torah reading existed in the women’s section of the Kotel, we brought a sefer Torah (Torah scroll), stood together, and prayed out loud (a number of us wore prayer shawls).
+On the morning of December 1, 1988, a multi-denominational group of approximately seventy women approached Jerusalem’s Kotel (Western Wall) with a Torah scroll to conduct a halakhic (legal according to Jewish law) women’s prayer service.
+As no provisions for Torah reading existed in the women’s section of the Kotel, we brought a sefer Torah (Torah scroll), stood together, and prayed out loud; a number of us wore prayer shawls.

-Suddenly many women, and men on the other side of the mechitzah (barrier separating men and women), began to scream, curse and even threaten us.
+Suddenly many women, and men on the other side of the mechitzah (partition separating men and women), began to scream, curse and even threaten us.
 Despite these events, we managed to complete our Torah reading.
-The then Kotel Administrator, Rabbi Yehuda Gertz, allowed us to continue our service stating that we were “not violating Halakhah.”
+The then Kotel Administrator, Rabbi Yehuda Getz, allowed us to continue our service stating that we were “not violating Halakhah (Jewish Law).”

-Since that day, we struggle to relive our service, to once again pray together while wearing our tallits and bringin a Torah Scroll to the women’s section.
-For over twenty years, we have endured violence and spent many years in court fighting for this basic right as Jewish women, while mobilizing support from the Israeli and international community and raising funds.
-You can read below all of the history of our efforts.
+Since that day, we struggle to relive our service, to once again pray together while wearing our tallits and read from a Torah Scroll at the Kotel.
+For over twenty five years, we have endured violence and spent many years in court fighting for this basic right as Jewish women, while mobilizing support from the Israeli and international community and raising funds.

 - First International Jewish Feminist Conference held in Jerusalem.
 One hundred Jewish women gather for a prayer service and Torah reading at the Kotel.
 Service is disrupted by verbal and physical assaults from some ultra-Orthodox men and women at the site.

 - A group of Jerusalem women continue regular prayer services at the Kotel.
 Violent attacks from ultra-Orthodox opponents continue.
 Police refuse to provide protection.